Bus crashes, catches fire in Bulgaria; at least 45 dead

-SOFIA, Bulgaria (AP) — A bus carrying North Macedonians home from a tourist trip to Istanbul crashed and caught fire in western Bulgaria early Tuesday, killing at least 45 people, authorities and local media said.
+SOFIA, Bulgaria (AP) — A bus carrying people home to North Macedonia from a tourist trip to Istanbul crashed and caught fire in western Bulgaria early Tuesday, killing at least 45 people, authorities and local media said.

 The accident happened around 2 a.m. and there were children among the victims, authorities said.
 Seven people were taken to hospitals for treatment.